From: Bruce D. Johnson

 Don’t Wait!
 Nothing Changes Until Something Changes!

 Plus, your purchase comes with a full 100% satisfaction guarantee.
-If, for any reason, you don’t think the information contained on these 5 CDs is worth the amount you invested, you can return them at any time within the next twelve months for a full refund.
+If, for any reason, you don’t think the information contained on these 5 CDs is worth the amount you invested, you can return them at any time within the next three months for a full refund.
 So, you have nothing to worry about.
 I’m more than willing to assume all the risk because I’m absolutely confident that what you’ll hear in these 5 CDs (if you apply what you hear) will help you be a better leader of the people on your team who don’t think, act and feel like you.

 So, don’t wait.
 Order now!